Anne-Marie: 2022–2024: Unhealthy, features in other artists' songs

 Following the conclusion of the first leg of The Unhealthy Club Tour, Anne-Marie took a break from her career commitments for several months as she welcomed her first child in February 2024.
 In May, she teamed up with Nicholas Galitzine on the song "The Idea of You", which was featured on the soundtrack of the film of the same name.
 In June 2024, she performed at the Glastonbury Festival for the second time.
 On 9 August, Anne-Marie released the single "Cry Baby" in collaboration with Clean Bandit and David Guetta.

+2025–present: EPs and upcoming project

-On 14 February 2025, Anne-Marie released an extended play, Act I: If You're Looking For a New Best Friend, with two tracks, "Don't Panic" and "I Don't Like Your Boyfriend".
-Another extended play, Act II: If You're Looking for a Reason to Key Your Ex's Car, was released on 11 April 2025, and included two tracks, "That's What You Get" and "Knock-Knock".
+On 14 February 2025, Anne-Marie released a two-track extended play, If You're Looking For a New Best Friend.
+Another two-track extended play, If You're Looking for a Reason to Key Your Ex's Car, was released on 11 April 2025.
 In April 2025, Aitch released the single "Luv?" featuring Anne-Marie.
 On 19 September, Anne-Marie released the single "Depressed".
-On 14 November, Anne-Marie released a cover of Merry Xmas Everybody by Slade.
+On 14 November, Anne-Marie released the single, "Merry Xmas Everybody" a cover of the song by Slade.
+Speaking to The Sun's Bizarre column, Anne-Marie described her fourth album as different from her first three albums, stating that she was going to "do a little spice", which is set for a 2026 release.
+On 3 January 2026, Anne-Marie appeared on the seventh series of The Masked Singer as a guest panellist and performer under the alias "Goldfish".